moxvallix/LinMobGames/README.md

 - Enable touch UI in: Settings > Misc > Developer Options > Misc, then set "Force touch input" to true.
 - Change to touch UI in: Settings > Input, and set both controllers to Pie or Side buttons.
 - Only way to quit game on Plasma Mobile is from the game menu.

+### 1010!
+Klooni: A puzzle game where you have to eliminate lines of coloured bricks.
+- Run in java.
+- Game seems to run without bugs.
+- Menu is slow, but gameplay is normal.
+- Only way to quit game on Plasma Mobile is from the pause menu.